 Neil Tatar is an experienced composer, guitarist and pianist.
 A playful and expressive musician, he has a unique sound that is contemporary in style, primarily rooted in blues, rhythm and blues, light jazz, and World music.
 Driven by his love of music and passion for helping others, Neil has been a performer, a teacher, and a composer for more than 35 years.

-True to his devotion to improvisation, Neil’s workshops are playful and never the same.
-Participants have reported expanding their musical repertoire or happily becoming reacquainted with their musical selves.
+True to his devotion to improvisation, Neil’s workshops are playful, always exploring and revealing new skills and inspirations in participants, who have reported expanding their musical repertoire or happily becoming reacquainted with their musical selves.
 A musician through and through, Neil is regularly humming a tune, drumming, playing funky guitar, composing on the piano or pulling something musical from his laptop.